KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-YouTubeWebView by doctorfree](https://gitlab.com/doctorfree/MMM-YouTubeWebView)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Typo: Found `Magic Mirror` in file `MMM-YouTubeWebView.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-YouTubeWebView.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems to have a modules array (Found `modules: [`).
+3. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+5. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: There is no dependabot configuration file.
+6. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-YrNow by Yr](https://github.com/Yr/MMM-YrNow)